How is our Internet usage impacting the environment?

 It is time to make another change, this time it’s a change to our digital marketing—if you don’t have time to completely overhaul your strategy at least make a simple swap to Green Hosting.

-Scottish Government has an announced that it is working towards “Scotland becoming a net zero emissions society by 2045”.
+The Scottish Government has announced that it is working towards “Scotland becoming a net-zero emissions society by 2045”.
 It’s the perfect time to invest in your website and reduce your impact on the environment while you do it, be a champion for change.